rust-gamedev/rust-gamedev.github.io/content/news/032/index.md

 Version [v0.2.1] improves and adds features focusing on the creation of apps, like select mouse cursor or lazy loop among other things.
-The main focus was improve the integration with [egui] supporting all its features.
+The main focus was to improve the integration with [egui] supporting all its features.

 [Notan]: https://github.com/Nazariglez/notan
 [v0.2.1]: https://github.com/Nazariglez/notan/releases/tag/v0.2.0